Nonye2K3/chia/CLI-Commands-Reference.md

 This is not meant to be comprehensive, because often the `-h` text is clear enough.
 We recommend fully investigating with the `-h` switch before looking elsewhere.

 As with the rest of this project, this doc is a work-in-progress.
-Feel free to browse the [source code](https://github.com/Chia-Network/chia-blockchain/tree/master/src/cmds) for more insight in the meantime.
+Feel free to browse the [source code](https://github.com/Chia-Network/chia-blockchain/tree/master/src/cmds) or the [Chia Proof of Space Construction Document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) for more insight in the meantime.

 # [init](https://github.com/Chia-Network/chia-blockchain/blob/master/src/cmds/init.py)